SonarQube's integration with GitLab Self-Managed and GitLab.com allows you to maintain code quality and security in your GitLab projects.

 - Authenticate with GitLab: Sign in to SonarQube with your GitLab credentials.

 - Import your GitLab projects: Import your GitLab Projects into SonarQube to easily set up SonarQube projects.

 - Analyze projects with GitLab CI/CD: Integrate analysis into your build pipeline.
 Starting in Developer Edition, SonarScanners running in GitLab CI/CD jobs can automatically detect branches or merge requests being built so you don't need to specifically pass them as parameters to the scanner.

-- Add merge request decoration: (starting in Developer Edition) See your quality gate and code metric results right in GitLab so you know if it's safe to merge your changes.
+- Report your quality gate status to your merge requests: (starting in Developer Edition) See your quality gate and code metric results right in GitLab so you know if it's safe to merge your changes.